About the program

 Specialization program structure and duration

-The specialization program in NDD is part of the existing Master’s degree program in occupational therapy, Faculty of Medicine, the Hebrew University.
-Students in this program will be obligated to meet the requirements of the Master’s degree (according to their track).
-Additionally, they will be required to take two mandatory courses (6 credits) as well as 8 additional credits of designated courses of the specialization (see list below).
-The study duration of the Master's program is two years (usually one day a week).
+The specialization program in NDD is part of the Master’s degree program in Occupational Therapy.
+The students in this program will are required to meet the requirements of the Master’s degree (according to their track). as well as to study the compulsory and elective courses of the Specialization program.
+The study duration of the master’s program is 2 years.

 In the research track